OT 1: Knowledge and Technology: The Computer as Fate:

 Aristotle has pointed out that human beings are the ‘religious animal’, and the religion for most human beings who have lost any kind of transcendental faith in a god is the ‘belief in progress’.
 This belief can be described as the good progress of the race in the direction of the universal society of free and equal human beings, that is, towards the universal and homogeneous state, what is dubbed “international mindedness” in the IB curriculum.
 They assert that the technology, which comes out of the account of reason given in the modern European sciences, what we have called the principle of reason, is the necessary and good means to that end.
 That account of reason assumes that there is something which we call ‘history’ over against nature, and that it is in that ‘history’ that human beings have acquired their rationality.
 In the thought of the French philosopher Rousseau about the origins of human beings, the concept of reason as historical makes its extraordinary public arrival.
 Darwin’s Origin of Species is not possible without, first, the thought of Rousseau.
 Kant’s great intellectual achievement was not (as many of the British seem to think) the attempt to overcome David Hume’s arguments regarding causality, but the attempt to overcome the thinking of Rousseau and his position of the historicality of human reason.
 There are far more references to Rousseau in Kant’s work than to Hume who, Kant stated, had ‘awoken him from his dogmatic slumber’.

 The German philosopher Heidegger has said that capitalism and communism are simply predicates of the subject technology: the Presidents of the USA and China float down the same river (technology) in different boats (political ends).
-To put this in the context of our discussion, the same apprehension of what it is to be ‘reasonable’ (Reason as a WOK) leads human beings to build computers and to conceive of the universal, homogeneous society as the highest political goal.
+To put this in the context of our discussion, the same apprehension of what it is to be ‘reasonable’ leads human beings to build computers and to conceive of the universal, homogeneous society as the highest political goal.
 The ‘ways’ such machines can be used must be at one with certain conceptions of political purposes, because the same kind of ‘reasoning’ made the machines and formulated the purposes or the ends.
-To put the matter extremely simply: the modern ‘physical’ sciences (the group 4 subjects) and the modern ‘human sciences’ (the group 3 subjects) have developed in mutual interpenetration, and we can only begin to understand that mutual interpenetration in terms of some common source from which both sciences found their grounding.
-That common source is the principle of reason and that principle continues to determine our understanding of the arts and the sciences today.
+To put the matter extremely simply: the modern ‘physical’ sciences (the group 4 subjects, Natural Science) and the modern ‘Human Sciences’ (the group 3 subjects) have developed in mutual interpenetration, and we can only begin to understand that mutual interpenetration in terms of some common source from which both sciences found their grounding.
+That common source is the principle of reason used to understand the environment as “object”, and that principle continues to determine our understanding of the arts and the sciences today.

 To think ‘reasonably’ about the modern account of reason is of such difficulty because that account has structured our very thinking over the last centuries.
-(See the discussions on Descartes, Leibniz and Kant).
 Because we are trying to understand reason in the very form of how we understand reason is what makes it so difficult.
 The very idea that ‘reason’ is that reason which allows us to conquer objective human and non-human nature controls our thinking about everything.
 This is the box that we are required to try to somehow think out of.
 It is our Cave.

 The root of modern history lies in our experience of ‘reason’ and the interpenetration of the human and non-human sciences that grew from that root.
 It is an occurrence that has not yet been understood, and it is an event that must come to be thought here in TOK.
 The statement ‘the computer does not impose on us the ways it should be used’ hides that interpenetration.
 To repeat: the instrumental understanding of technology simply presents us with neutral instruments that we in our freedom can shape to our ‘values’ and ‘ideals’.
 But the very concepts of ‘values’ and ‘ideals’ come from the same form of reasoning that built the computers.
 ‘Computers’ and ‘values’ both come from that stance which summoned the world before it to show its reasons and bestowed ‘values’ on that world.
 Those ‘values’ are supposed to be the creations of human beings and have, linguistically, taken the place of the traditional concept of ‘good’ which was not created by human beings but which human beings recognized.
 Computers do not present us with neutral means for building any kind of society.
 All their alternative ‘ways’ lead towards the universal, homogeneous state, “globalization” to use our modern understanding of this, although the term “globalization” is becoming somewhat passé these days.
 Our use of these alternative ways is exercised within that mysterious modern participation in what we call ‘reason’, and it is this participation that is most difficult to think in its origins and what is so poorly being attempted here in these writings.